shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Ability Score Improvement

-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can't increase an ability score above 20 using this feature.
-However, you may increase your chosen spellcasting ability by 1, even if it goes above 20, if you decrease another ability by 1 when you do so.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can do one of three things:

+-   Increase one ability score of your choice by 2, max 20
+-   Increase two ability scores of your choice by 1, max 20
+-   Increase your spellcasting ability score by 1, max 30

 # Reality Studier